Ihtisabi/gee/README.md

 # 🌊 GEE Data Extraction for Flood Prediction

-This repository contains Python scripts for accessing and processing geospatial datasets from **Google Earth Engine (GEE)** — for satellite-based environmental data
+This repository contains Python scripts for accessing and processing geospatial datasets from:
+- **Google Earth Engine (GEE)** — for satellite-based environmental data
-- 🧭 **BNPB Open API** — for historical disaster records in Indonesia.
+- **BNPB Open API** — for historical disaster records in Indonesia.
 The code was developed as part of an exploratory study to support **flood prediction modeling**.

 ---